NVriezen/ZelMigrationGuide/docs/_sources/unity/update.rst.txt

 -----------------------
 Running a program is in essence nothing more than manipulating data.
 That's why the engine is somewhat Data Oriented and separates the logic from the data.
-However when the data is stored in Components, how can a System access this data?
+However when the data is stored in Components, how can a System **access this data**?
 The simplest way to do this is with a special iterator and for loop.

 .. code-block:: cpp